bmatsuo/lark/README.md

 **Breaking change: In lark v0.5.0 the task API is going to be altered.
-Affeted portions are now guarded by deprecation warnings To avoid these warnings use the `lark.newtask` decorator as described in the [Getting Started](docs/getting_started.md) guide or become familiar with the now "lark.task" module and add the following line to your the main `lark.lua` file in your projects.
+Affeted portions are now guarded by deprecation warnings To avoid these warnings use the `lark.newtask` decorator as described in the [Getting Started](docs/getting_started.md) guide or become familiar with the new "lark.task" module and add the following line to your the main `lark.lua` file in your projects.
 For more information see [#24](https://github.com/bmatsuo/lark/issues/24)**